Supervise critical services

 - ekeyd, spice-vdagent, ttdnsd: not exactly critical?

-#10 Updated by intrigeri about 4 years ago
+#10 Updated by intrigeri over 4 years ago

 - Status changed from Confirmed to In Progress